 We examined outcomes for FSP participants who enrolled prior to the FSP Innovation Project with those who enrolled from November 2021 through October 2022, examining their data through October 2023.
 FSP participants who enrolled after the start of the FSP Innovation Project experienced greater improvement in two of the outcomes we evaluated than participants who enrolled prior to the project (Figure 2).
-The total length of the two-color bars in Figure 2 represents the estimated change in outcomes for those who enrolled after the FSP Innovation Project began.
+The total length of the two-color bars in Figure 2 represents the estimated change in outcomes for those who enrolled after the FSP Innovation Protect began.
 The blue section of the bar represents the estimated change for enrollees who enrolled prior to the FSP Innovation Project, and the orange section represents the difference in the change for enrollees who enrolled after it began.
-After counties began participating in the FSP Innovation Project, the days of stable housing increased an additional 21 days (95 percent CL 2.7 to 39.1) for their FSP participants.
-The likelthood of arrest decreased by an additional 17 percentage points (95 percent CE-7 percent to -26 percent).
+After counties began participating in the FSP Innovation Project, the days of stable housing increased an additional 21 days (95 percent CL 2.7 to 39.1) for their PSP participants.
+The likelihood of arrest decreased by an additional 17 percentage points (95 percent CE-7 percent to -26 percent).
 There were significant decreases in

-FIGURE 2

-Estimated Change in Participant Outcomes Associated with a County's Participation in the FSP Innovation Project the number of arrests and the number of psychiatric inpatient admissions prior to the FSP Innovation Project, but there was no significant change in this pattern after counties began participating.
+FIGURE 2 Estimated Change in Participant Outcomes Associated with a County's Participation in the FSP Innovation Project the number of arrests and the number of psychiatric inpatient admissions prior to the PSP Innovation Project, but there was no significant change in this pattern after counties began participating.
 The additional change in psychiatric inpatient length of stay after participating is not significant.

-NOTE.
-The extension change is based on a regression model controlling to year of annihum.
-The values reported in this figure are the marginal effects from the model extended entry channels at the county and participant levels. "p < 0.06; "p < 0.01; "p < 0.01.
+NOTE: The setimated change is based on a regression model controlling for year of structurent.
+The values reported in the figure are the marginal effects from the model extracted extrac

-After counties joined the FSP innovation Project, the improvement in outcomes increased for their FSP participants.
+After counties joined the FSP Innovation Project, the improvement in outcomes increased for their FSP participants.